utkucy/arbitrum-mcp-tools/README.md

-# Arbitrum MCP (Multi-Chain Protocol) Tools
+# Arbitrum MCP (Model Context Protocol) Tools

-This repository contains a set of tools for interacting with the Arbitrum network.
+This repository contains a set of MCP tools for interacting with the Arbitrum network.
 Below you'll find documentation for each available tool along with examples.

 ## Account and Token Information